anreitersimon/Medbrain-Tutorial/STEP7-3.md

 You...
 - added a new dependency (`ResearchKit`)
 - implemented a list showing all `MedicationAdministrations`
-- loaded all `Medications` for a specific prescription from a remote server
+- loaded all `MedicationAdministrations` for a specific prescription from a remote server
 - implemented a graph visualizing the timeline of administrations

 Next-up is Creating a `MedicationAdministration`